mghaby/MacDCrossover-EMA-ATR/README.md

 **I AM NOT LIABLE FOR ANY PROFIT OR LOSS YOU MAY INCUR USING THIS EA**

+**There are other versions however the src code is unavailable as per client request**

 ## Description

 This EA is made for the MacD Crossover + 200 EMA + ATR Value trading strategy for a client.
 The entry conditions follow the standard MacD cross signals however